B Vitamins Slow Grey Matter Loss and Alzheimer’s Progression

 It should also be noted that folate – nature’s form – may be a better form of the B9 vitamin than folic acid.
-Excessive folic acid supplementation has been linked with increased cancer risk.
+Excessive folic acid supplementation has been linked to increased cancer risk.
 A 2009 study showed folic acid fortification increased colon cancer risk.

 Food sources of folate include parsley, turnip and mustard greens, collard greens, romaine lettuce, spinach, asparagus, broccoli, cauliflower and beets.
 Lentils and brewer’s yeast are also good sources.
 In supplements, the 5-methyltetrahydrofolate (5-MTHF) nutrient offers an option to synthesized folic acid.